 Employing Interdisciplinary Research Groups (IRGs) serves as critical management tools to create new, dynamic programs that align emerging trends in HIV research with our stated mission and research goals.
 Such groups are initiated by our Executive Committee and are supported with developmental funding.
 Join our mailing list for information on such opportunities.

-Access to unique national research networks is facilitated by organizational support from the UAB CFAR provided to programs such as the Alabama Clinical Trials Unit (A-CTU), our newly funded Women’s Interagency HIV Study (WIHS) site, CNICS, NA-ACCORD and CNIHR.
-Contact us for more information or use the tabs below for additional information and links to the websites for these networks.
+Access to unique national research networks is facilitated by organizational support from the UAB CFAR provided to programs such as the Alabama Clinical Trials Unit (A-CTU), our Women’s Interagency HIV Study (WIHS) site (UAB-UMMC), CNICS, NA-ACCORD and CNIHR.
+Contact us for more information or use the tabs below for additional information.

 The UAB 1917 Clinic Cohort is a prospective cohort study established in 1992 that includes HIV positive individuals who receive primary and subspecialty care at the University of Alabama at Birmingham (UAB) 1917 Clinic.
 Situated in the US Deep South, the UAB 1917 Clinic Cohort provides unique insights into a region bearing a disproportionate burden of the domestic HIV epidemic.
 The multidisciplinary investigative team also partners with national and international investigators playing a pivotal role in large scale, multi-site collaborative cohort studies.